gayanvirajith/top-10-sinhala-mp3/README.md

-#Angular Top 10 Sinhala Mp3 Player
+#Angular Mp3 Player Demo

-Sample angular project that uses [angular-soundmanager2](http://perminder-klair.github.io/angular-soundmanager2/)
+Sample angular project that uses [angular-soundmanager2](http://perminder-klair.github.io/angular-soundmanager2/).
+For the demo it uses top 10 sinhala mp3 songs from [ananmanan.lk](http://ananmanan.lk).

 ### How to install